jchris/use-fireproof/docs/database-api/database.md

 # Database

+Fireproof database operations include creating, reading, updating, and deleting documents, as well as querying and indexing.

 Read about creating and configuring a database, and APIs for interacting with data.
 If you are writing a React application, you will probably want to use [the React Hooks](/docs/react-hooks/use-live-query) instead.
 These APIs are for advanced use cases or server-side code.

 See the [basics page for a super quick start about the raw database API](/docs/database-api/basics)